Paco Gallardo

-Francisco "Paco" Gallardo León (born 13 January 1980) is a Spanish former professional footballer who played as a midfielder, currently manager of the Spain national under-20 team.
+Francisco "Paco" Gallardo León (born 13 January 1980) is a Spanish former professional footballer who played as a midfielder.
+He is currently manager of the Spain national under-19 team.

 Playing career

 Sevilla

 Born in Seville, Andalusia, and a product of hometown club Sevilla's youth system, Gallardo made his first-team debut aged 20, being instrumental in their 2001 return to La Liga and proceeding to have a further two solid seasons with the main squad.
 In November of that year, he was fined and suspended by the Royal Spanish Football Federation for violating standards of "sporting dignity and decorum" when he congratulated teammate José Antonio Reyes, who had just scored, by bending down and biting on his penis.

 After a relatively successful loan at Getafe, helping the Madrid side to retain their newly acquired top-division status, Gallardo's career would be very irregular: he served two unassuming loans in early 2006, starting with Vitória de Guimarães from Portugal, then moved in the 2006–07 campaign to Real Murcia in the Segunda División, still on contract to Sevilla.